oekrice/lare2d/README.md

 A version of Lare2d, set up to model the solar corona.
 Full details to be in a future paper, probably.

-The original Lare2d readme is present, for making changes beyond the scope of what I've changed.
+The original Lare2d readme is present, for making changes to the original code (/my modifications)

 TO USE: